‘The storm is here’: Ashli Babbitt’s journey from capital ‘guardian’ to invader

 She boarded a plane in San Diego the next morning and sat beside Will Carless, a journalist from USA Today who would later film the moment just before the pro-Trump rioters stormed the Capitol.
 He called her “gregarious and chatty” and said they talked about a California beach town each of them loved.

 The next day, it was overcast and cold in the District.
 Babbitt dressed in a hooded jacket and put an American flag backpack on her shoulders.
 She listened to the president tell her and many others that the country could only be taken back with strength, not weakness.
-Then she marched to the capital, surrounded, she said in her final Facebook video, by fellow “patriots.”
+Then she marched to the Capitol, surrounded, she said in her final Facebook video, by fellow “patriots.”

 “She loved her country, and she was doing what she thought was right to support her country, joining up with like-minded people that also love their president and their country,” her husband told Fox-5 San Diego.